 Sexual violence and sexual harassment can occur between two children of any age and gender.
 It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.
+Sexual violence and sexual harassment among children in schools and colleges (2018) and UKCIS Guidance: Sexting in schools and colleges, responding to incidents, and safeguarding young people (2017) inform the school's practice and serve as guidance in developing preventive programs and responding to concerns.

-The School does not tolerate sexual violence and sexual harassment and challenges behaviors such as grabbing bottoms, breasts and genitalia, and flicking bras and lifting up skirts.
-Dismissing or tolerating such behaviors risks normalizing them.
+The School does not tolerate sexual violence and sexual harassment and challenges behaviors such as grabbing bottoms, breasts and genitalia, flicking bras, and lifting up skirts.
 The School also understands that sexual violence and sexual harassment can be driven by wider societal factors beyond the School such as everyday sexist language and stereotypes.
 Thus, the School takes a whole-school approach and teaches about sexual harassment and sexual violence through preventive education in health classes and other educational and extracurricular venues.
 Sexual violence and sexual harassment are explicitly prohibited in the Code of Conduct.

-The School is aware of the research that shows children who have specific learning differences and children who are lesbian, gay, bisexual or trans

-(LGBT), or perceived to be, are particularly vulnerable.
+The School is aware of the research that shows children who have specific learning differences, and children who are lesbian, gay, bisexual, trans or queer (LGBTQ+), or perceived to be, are particularly vulnerable.